EvenGal/Todo-app/README.md

 You may also see any lint errors in the console.

 ### `npx cypress open`
+Opens the test framework Cypress for easy end-to-end testing of the React application.
 Install Cypress with:
 ```npm
 npm install cypress --save-dev